 - Cruciferous vegetables

-Foods like broccoli, brussels sprouts, and cauliflower are all cruciferous vegetables that are enriched with fiber as their major nutrient and are pivotal diet food to prevent cancer risk.
+Foods like broccoli, brussels sprouts, and cauliflower are all cruciferous vegetables that are enriched with fibre as their major nutrient and are pivotal diet food to prevent cancer risk.

-When you’re eating during certain intervals, it’s crucial to eat fiber-rich foods that will keep you regular and help your bowel system run smoothly.
+When you’re eating during certain intervals, it’s crucial to eat fibre-rich foods that will keep you regular and help your bowel system run smoothly.

 Beans and legumes are known to be beneficial incorporations in your IF diet.
 These are low-calorie options that also keep your carb load to a threshold level while you fast.